 - To hear and grant applications for temporary uses, in any district provided that such uses are of a temporary nature, do not involve the erection of a substantial structure, and are compatible with the neighboring uses and the Department of Planning and Development has made a review and recommendation.
 The permit shall be temporary, revocable, subject to any conditions required by the Board of Adjustment, and shall be issued for a period not to exceed 12 months.
 Compliance with all other provisions of this Ordinance shall be required.

 To make certain that the temporary use will not be contrary to the public interest and will promote the public health, safety, morals, aesthetics, and general welfare of the citizens of Kenosha County and to formally state characteristics of the use such as temporary structures, temporary signage, parking, sanitation, employment, safety, etc.

 It is recommended that you meet with county development staff before submitting your application.
 Staff will review the standards for a temporary use with you prior to your filling out the application.

-You must submit a complete Temporary Use Permit Application including a to-scale site plan of operation and submit the appropriate fee based upon the Kenosha County Department of Planning and Development Fee Schedule.
+You must submit a complete Temporary Use Permit Application (PDF) including a to-scale site plan of operation and submit the appropriate fee based upon the Kenosha County Department of Planning and Development Fee Schedule.